-- Adult in need of protection: A definition introduced by the Adult Safeguarding: Prevention and Protection in Partnership (2015) in Northern Irish adult safeguarding.
+- Adult at risk: A definition introduced by the Adult Safeguarding: Prevention and Protection in Partnership (2015) in Northern Irish adult safeguarding.
+Defined as a person aged 18 or over whose exposure to harm through abuse, exploitation or neglect may be increased by their personal characteristics, such as their age, a disability and/or their life circumstances, which include isolation, socioeconomic factors and living conditions. - Adult in need of protection: A definition introduced by the Adult Safeguarding: Prevention and Protection in Partnership (2015) in Northern Irish adult safeguarding.
 A person aged 18 years or over whose exposure to harm through abuse, exploitation or neglect may be increased by their personal characteristics and/or life circumstances.
 It also refers to someone who is unable to protect their own wellbeing, property, assets, rights or other interests, as well as to where the action or inaction of another person or persons is causing, or is likely to cause, them to be harmed.
-Note: self harm and self-neglect are excluded from Northern Irish policy. - Adult Practice Review (APR): A multi-agency review process that attempts to determine what could have done differently by the agencies and individuals involved to prevent harm or death from happening. - Consent: An individual's voluntary and ongoing permission for an intervention. - Disclosure and Barring Service (DBS): A governmental body which provides a copy of a person's criminal record. - Discriminatory abuse: Discriminatory abuse is usually motivated by discriminatory and oppressive attitudes towards individuals based on protected characteristics, which includes race, gender, culture, background, religion or belief, disability/ability, sexual orientation and age. - Financial abuse: Financial abuse involves theft or misuse of an individual's money, personal possessions and/or resources without their consent. - General Data Protection Regulation (GDPR): EU regulation on data protection and privacy. - Mental capacity: This term describes whether a person has the mental capacity to make their own decisions - Non-disclosure agreement (NDA): A legally-binding confidentiality agreement, also known as a 'gagging order'. - Non-statutory guidance: This is not used to comply or to adhere to legislation, but is more to help improve practice.
+Note: self harm and selfneglect are excluded from Northern Irish policy. - Adult Practice Review (APR): A multi-agency review process that attempts to determine what could have done differently by the agencies and individuals involved to prevent harm or death from happening. - Consent: An individual's voluntary and ongoing permission for an intervention. - Disclosure and Barring Service (DBS): A governmental body which provides a copy of a person's criminal record. - Discriminatory abuse: Discriminatory abuse is usually motivated by discriminatory and oppressive attitudes towards individuals based on protected characteristics, which includes race, gender, culture, background, religion or belief, disability/ability, sexual orientation and age. - Financial abuse: Financial abuse involves theft or misuse of an individual's money, personal possessions and/or resources without their consent. - General Data Protection Regulation (GDPR): EU regulation on data protection and privacy. - Local Safeguarding Adults Board (LSAB): A statutory, multi-organisational partnership committee. - Mental capacity: This term describes whether a person has the mental capacity to make their own decisions. - Non-disclosure agreement (NDA): A legally-binding confidentiality agreement, also known as a 'gagging order'. - Non-statutory guidance: This is not used to comply or to adhere to legislation, but is more to help improve practice.
 Non-statutory guidance tends to be shorter and more accessible. - Organisational abuse: occurs when there are ongoing or one-off incidences of poor treatment of individuals receiving care and support.
 It can occur within an institution, in a specific care setting (such as a hospital) or in the individual's own home. - Regulations: These are the ongoing processes of monitoring and enforcing the law.
 On a simplistic level, regulations outline what actions need to be taken to comply with legislation. - Safeguarding Adults Board (SAB): A multi-agency partnership with the purpose of ensuring that local safeguarding arrangements work effectively and that adults at risk are protected from abuse and neglect. - Safeguarding Adults Reviews (SAR): A multi-agency review process that attempts to determine what could have been done differently by the agencies and individuals involved to prevent harm or death from happening. - Self-neglect: A behavioural condition in which a person neglects to care for their own basic needs, including personal hygiene, health, food, clothing and living conditions. - Safeguarding Guidance (SG): Outlines practices and ways of working that support the compliance of legislation.
 Codes of Practice are examples of Statutory Guidance.